JaritoThe3rd/Introduction-to-Visual-Scripting-with-Blueprints-Module-1/README.md

 <img width="1610" height="760" alt="image" src="https://github.com/user-attachments/assets/44d06de2-b385-4068-bf24-ed37811883dd" />

-Take advantage of Delay function and print string for testing blueprints.
+Take advantage of Delay function (When a blueprint has a clock Icon it cannot be inside a function!!!) and print string for testing blueprints.